placideirandora/battery-swap-challenge/README.md

 ### SETUP THE SERVER

-You will have to download and install Postgres and Node.js.
+You will have to download and install Postgres, Node.js, and Yarn.

 - Start Postgres
 - Create a Database called `battery-swaps`